P-p-H-d/mlib/README.md

 #### ALGO\_EXTRACT(containerDest, oplistDest, containerSrc, oplistSrc, func[, arguments..])

-Extract the items of the container containerSrc of oplist oplistSrc into the containerDest of oplist oplistDest:
+Extract the items of the container 'containerSrc' of oplist 'oplistSrc' into the 'containerDest' of oplist 'oplistDest':

      CLEAN (containerDest)
      for each item in containerSrc do
      	 if func([arguments,] item)
 	      	 Push item in containerDest

-The function 'func' is a method that takes as argument an object of the container and returns a boolean that is true if the object shall be added to the other container.
+The function 'func' is a predicate that takes as argument an object of the container and returns a boolean that is true if the object has to be added to the other container.